Laser Sciences (LAS)

-The Laser Science and Technology (LST) division of the LCLS provides operational support for laser systems used in the LCLS photoinjector and experimental end stations.
-LST provides technical support for laser operations in the Accelerator Directorate (AD), Science Directorate, Stanford Synchrotron Radiation Lightsource (SSRL), and various research groups at Stanford and other national laboratories (LBL, ANL, LANL).
+The Laser Sciences (LAS) of the LCLS provides operational support for laser systems used in the LCLS photoinjector and experimental end stations.
+LAS provides technical support for laser operations in the Accelerator Directorate (AD), Science Directorate, Stanford Synchrotron Radiation Lightsource (SSRL), and various research groups at Stanford and other national laboratories (LBL, ANL, LANL).

-The LST supports facilities across the SLAC and Stanford campuses.
+The LAS supports facilities across the SLAC and Stanford campuses.
 Current laser labs, facilities, and collaborations are shown in the table below.

 |Sector 0||LCLS II Injector|